Know the limits of the human body because what you know can save you and what you don’t, could kill you!

 Imagine this, if you will…

-You go for a summer hike or for a stroll in the woods in the dead of winter.
-You become turned around or even lost.
-Then panic sets in as you may not know what to do next.
+You go for a summer hike or a stroll in the woods in the dead of winter.
+You get turned around or lost, then panic sets in as you may not know what to do next.

 It quickly becomes a survival situation.